-This blog is mainly about the future and history of work, macroeconomics, and the U.S. economy.
+This blog is mainly about the future and history of work, macroeconomics, and global economic developments.
+I started small with occasional blog posts out of fun.
+With a growing number of followers, I have gradually increased the frequency of blog posts.
 I try to come up with fresh ideas and to be balanced, fair, and polite.
 I also provide consulting services in my areas of expertise.
 Eagles and bears are among my favorite animals.
-That’s why I call this blog “the eagle and bear economist”.
+That’s why I call this blog “The Eagle and Bear Economist”.
 Needless to say that my blog articles represent my own opinion.

 Do not hesitate to contact me: firstname.lastname@example.org

 One year has now passed since Joe Biden was inaugurated as US President.
 He has been able to achieve some of his economic policy goals during this time – such as passing the major aid and stimulus package in March 2021 or getting Congress to approve infrastructure renewal in November.
 But recently, Joe Biden has also had to take a lot of economic criticism – some blame his expansionary fiscal policy for higher inflation, for example.

 At the beginning of the current year, the U.S. economy is now likely to grow less dynamically.
 Monetary policy will gradually become less expansionary in the face of higher inflation and continued economic recovery.

 What caught my eye: Global supply chain pressures, monetary policy operations, U.S. exports, and much more…

 The World Bank Economic Outlook: “Slowing Growth, Rising Risks”

 Some of my blog posts and economic forecasts are first reserved to my paying subscribers.
 After two weeks, all articles are publicly available.
 If you would like to get instantaneous access, you can subscribe for 5 US dollars per month (or the equivalent amount in your currency).
 You can unsubscribe at any time: